Performing with & without Equipment

 Body Weight Workouts

-Body weight workouts can be used as a way to take a break from a typical weight workout routine.
+Even if athlete's do have access to some equipment at home body weight workouts can be used as a way to take a break from a typical weight workout routine.
 This is also a great trend for building up your athlete's confidence to workout on his/her own.
-By going over simple, yet effective exercises consistently you can educate each on what to do when they are away from you.
+By going over simple, yet effective exercises consistently you can educate each on how to perform these exercises on their own when more weight is added.

 These can be turned into pretty difficult workouts if your athlete needs more intensity.
 Adding in less rest can be a simple way to increase the intensity and keep their heart rate up.